Part A: Course Overview

 Course Description

-In this course you will focus on a conceptually rich, strategy-driven approach to the teaching and learning of Number in primary schools.
-You will be introduced more formally to the links between theory and practice, and relevant aspects of the Australian Curriculum: Mathematics and the Victorian Curriculum F-10.
+In this course you will focus on a conceptually rich, strategy-driven approach to the teaching and learning of Number and algebra in primary schools.
+You will develop your capacity to link assessment, theory and practice, and develop children’s mathematical proficiency in relation to relevant aspects of the Australian Curriculum.
+You will learn how to differentiate mathematics instruction to meet a range of learning needs – using student data to guide the development of high-quality, targeted number and algebra lesson sequences.

 You will develop your knowledge of concepts, skills and strategies needed to recognise and respond effectively to student number related learning needs.